 You enjoy programming.
 Recursers spend most of their time here programming or doing things directly related to programming (code reviews, discussing programming problems as a group, etc.).
 RC is for you if the idea of spending most of your time on programming appeals to you.

-Application tip: Show us code you’ve written, your technical blog, or anything else that shows you like to program, that's great too, but not necessary.
+Application tip: Show us code you've written.
+If you have a technical blog or anything else that shows you like to program, that's great too, but not necessary.

 Application tip: Tell us about how you’d like to grow as a programmer, and what your first steps at RC might be.
 If you’re a new programmer, this can be hard, since you might not even know what you don’t know.
 That’s fine!
 It’s okay if your answer is “I’ve only been programming for eight weeks.
 I’ve never written a program from scratch that’s longer than 20 lines, so I'd like to start there.”
 If you've been programming for many years, you might be looking to expand your capability with a new programming language or area of interest, or gain a much deeper understanding of something you know well.
 Tell us about the things you want to learn or do, and why.

 You’re self-directed.
 RC is not like traditional educational environments.
 We’re not a bootcamp and we have no curriculum or teachers, and no one will tell you what to learn or work on.
 RC is for you if you want to be able to focus on what interests you and have the freedom to structure and prioritize your own time.
 Being self-directed means being willing to understand your intrinsic motivations and willing to make decisions about how you spend your time at RC.

 Application tip: Give us examples of times you’ve made substantial progress learning or doing something hard without externally imposed structure.
 Show us that you can make informed decisions about how to spend your time without someone telling you what to do.